MUSSOLINI HINTS AT ATTACK ON GREECE

 Brenner Pass, Italy October 4, 1940

 In the Brenner Pass meeting Mussolini laid the groundwork to justify his next conquest, Greece, which Hitler didn’t seem to pick up on.
-Instead, Hitler was preoccupied with Luftwaffe losses in English skies, which had caused the Fuehrer two and a half weeks earlier to postpone Operation Sea Lion, the amphibious invasion of Great Britain.
+Instead, Hitler was preoccupied with Luftwaffe losses in English skies, which had caused the Fuehrer 2½ weeks earlier to postpone Operation Sea Lion, the amphibious invasion of Great Britain.
 Also on Hitler’s mind were secret plans to seize Romania’s Ploiești (Ploesti) oil fields in Southeastern Europe in mid-October 1940 and secret plans to liquidate the Soviet Union starting in the spring of 1941 (Operation Barbarossa).
-Hitler’s surprise move into Romania outraged Mussolini, who believed that that nation fell geographically within his sphere of interests as was generally understood by the two dictators in October 1936, just as the Duce’s surprise invasion of Greece from Italian-occupied Albania in late-October 1940 outraged Hitler.
+Hitler’s surprise move into Romania outraged Mussolini, who believed that that nation fell geographically within his sphere of interests as was generally understood by the 2 dictators in October 1936, just as the Duce’s surprise invasion of Greece from Italian-occupied Albania in late-October 1940 outraged Hitler.

 It was almost a truism that whenever the Axis allies acted on their own, things turned out badly for their military partnership.
 The most egregious example, of course, was Mussolini’s misadventure in Greece, which proved to have negative implications for Barbarossa’s success.
 It pushed Hitler’s planned 1941 spring invasion of Russia into the summer as German troops rushed to Greece in early April 1941 (Operation Marita) to save the Italian Army from an ignominious defeat by a combined Greek-British expeditionary force.
 Hitler admitted: “If the Italians hadn’t attacked Greece and needed our help, the war would have taken a different course.
 We could have anticipated the Russian cold by weeks and conquered Leningrad and Moscow.
 There would have been no Stalingrad.”
-Following the Stalingrad debacle, shattered and demoralized men of the Italian, Romanian, Hungarian, Slovak, and Croatian armed forces, Hitler’s allies, retreated behind their national borders, awaiting payback.
+Following the Stalingrad debacle, shattered and demoralized men of the Italian, Romanian, Hungarian, Slovak, and Croatian armed forces, Hitler’s allies, retreated behind their national borders, awaiting the Soviet Union’s payback.

 Mussolini and Hitler: Tending to the Ties That Bind